luhmann/can-typescript-replace-babel/README.md

 # Can Typescript replace Babel?
-This repo tries to answer the question if you can fully replace Babel with Typescript for the most use-cases.
+This repo tries to answer the question if you can fully replace Babel with Typescript for most use-cases.

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com)